ibm-cloud-docs/solution-tutorials/sql-database.md

 {: #sql-database-7}
 {: step}

 The {{site.data.keyword.dashdbshort_notm}} is a managed service.
 IBM takes care of securing the environment, daily backups and system monitoring.
-When you are using one of the enterprise plans there are [several options to manage users, to configure additional database security](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/security.html), and to [monitor the database](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.admin.mon.doc/doc/c0001138.html).
+When you are using one of the enterprise plans there are [several options to manage access](https://{DomainName}/docs/Db2whc?topic=Db2whc-iam) and to configure [enhanced data encryption](https://{DomainName}/docs/Db2whc?topic=Db2whc-key-protect).

-In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_api.html).
+In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](https://{DomainName}/apidocs/db2-warehouse-on-cloud/db2-warehouse-on-cloud-v4#introduction).

 ## Test the App
 {: #sql-database-8}